craigsilver1337-ship-it/ZKavangard/DORAHACKS_SUBMISSION.md

 ## Our Solution

-Chronos Vanguard is the first AI-powered multi-agent system that combines:
+ZkVanguard is the first AI-powered multi-agent system that combines:
 1. **5 Specialized AI Agents** working autonomously
 2. **ZK-STARK Privacy** for cryptographic proof generation
 3. **x402 Gasless Transactions** for zero-cost settlements